Tax & accounting sales drive Thomson Reuters profit

 Adjusted earnings per share rose to 44 cents from 37 cents a year earlier.
 That beat analysts' average forecast of 41 cents per share.

-"Everything seems to be working in line or better than expected and that is really good news," said Claudio Aspesi, an analyst with Sanford Bernstein.

-While the company's legal and tax & accounting divisions lifted overall results, its business serving the financial industry remained under pressure from layoffs and other cost cuts at banks.
+While the legal and tax & accounting divisions lifted overall results, the company's business serving the financial industry remains under pressure from layoffs and other cost cuts at banks.

-In contrast, the Tax & Accounting division posted revenue growth of 31 percent to $310 million due to strong performances in the United States and Latin America and acquisitions like property and real estate tax software Manatron.

-The legal unit, which includes WestlawNext and competes with Reed Elsevier (REL.L) ELSN.AS, Wolters Kluwer (WLSNc.AS) and Bloomberg, reported 3 percent revenue growth to $777 million.
+In contrast, the legal unit, which includes WestlawNext and competes with Reed Elsevier (REL.L) ELSN.AS, Wolters Kluwer (WLSNc.AS) and Bloomberg, reported 3 percent revenue growth to $777 million.
+Tax & Accounting posted revenue growth of 31 percent to $310 million.

-"I am really pleased with how the team has responded and the progress we are making inside the company," Thomson Reuters Chief Executive James Smith said in an interview.
-"The biggest challenges right now are outside the company, the macro economic environment, particularly in Europe."

-Shares of Thomson Reuters rose to $30.37 in morning trading on the New York Stock Exchange from their previous close of $29.82.
-On the Toronto exchange, the shares rose to C$30.00 from C$29.52.
+"Our Financial & Risk business continues to make progress in a very difficult environment," Chief Executive James Smith said in a statement.
+"We are executing against a more focused strategy."

 One of Thomson Reuters' key financial products, Eikon, has struggled to gain traction with customers.
-The company, which competes with Bloomberg, FactSet (FDS.N), Interactive Data Corp and News Corp's (NWSA.O) Dow Jones for financial and banking customers, said that Eikon desktops now total over 16,000, up 30 percent from the fourth quarter.
+The company, which competes with Bloomberg, FactSet (FDS.N) and News Corp's (NWSA.O) Dow Jones for financial and banking customers, said that Eikon desktops now total over 16,000, up 30 percent from the fourth quarter.

-Smith said net sales for Financial & Risk in the first quarter were a "slight improvement" over the fourth quarter.
-Revenue is a lagging indicator for Thomson Reuters since its subscription sales are based on annual or multi-year contracts.

-"There was no further reset on the Financial & Risk business -- the turnaround continues," Evercore Partners analyst Doug Arthur said, noting that and the upside in legal revenue were the two highlights of the results.

-The first quarter reflects a new reporting structure that was put in place after a major reorganization resulted in the exit of several high-level executives including former CEO Tom Glocer.
+The first quarter reflects a new reporting structure at Thomson Reuters that was put in place after a major reorganization resulted in the exit of several high-level executives including former CEO Tom Glocer.

 Smith, who headed the company's former Professional division, stepped into the role of chief executive at the beginning of the year.